cowtipping/whos-that-pokemon/README.md

 I revisted those topics a few weeks later as a little refresher side-project.
 ## Patch Notes

+28.Jan.23
+Moved image and answers to be side-by-side on larger screens.

 19.Dec.22
 Fixed getting duplicate Pokemon in answers.